How to recognize good art?

-When it comes to the art gallery, don’t expect that you’ll find a price tag on items – concealing it became a common practise all over the world.
-Instead of an immediate purchase, we can watch all artworks in peace, talk to an art dealer and return to buy the chosen painting after a period of reflection.
+When it comes to the art gallery, don’t expect that you’ll find a price tag on items.
+Instead of an immediate purchase, we can watch all artworks in peace, talk to an art dealer or sometimes even have a chat with an artist.

 Who shall we speak to?